-When will Assassin’s Creed Odyssey be released?
+When was Assassin’s Creed Odyssey released?

-Some may be holding out hope for Nintendo Switch support because Assassin’s Creed on the go sounds incredible, but we’re doubtful that the hardware could power the kind of experience offered by the game.
+Some may be holding out hope for a Nintendo Switch port because Assassin’s Creed on the go sounds incredible, but we’re doubtful that the hardware could power the kind of experience offered by the game.
 And even if it could, we think it’d be too aggressive on battery life to make it playable when out and about.
 We’re happy to be proven wrong though, Ubisoft!

 What should I expect from Assassin's Creed Odyssey gameplay?